Accreditation Review Process and Procedures

 To become accredited, the state must submit to a full on-site accreditation review.
-During this review, the team of independent consultants reviews the department’s compliance with the standards to develop a recommendation regarding the state’s accredited status.
+During this review, the team of independent consultants reviews the department's compliance with the standards to develop a recommendation regarding the state's accredited status.
 For a state to remain accredited, an accreditation review must be performed at least once every five years with interim annual reviews.
-If necessary, management letter comments may be provided to the state and interim follow-up reviews may be required.
+If necessary, key areas for improvement may be provided to the state and interim follow-up may be required on those areas.

 The Financial Regulation Standards and Accreditation (F) Committee, consisting of regulators from across the country, ultimately decides whether a state meets the requirements set forth in the Financial Regulation Standards.
 The meetings in which matters of state accreditation are discussed are held in a regulator-to-regulator session to protect the states, regulators, and in some instances, insurers from disclosure of confidential information.